 NOTE: Any appeals to damage charges must be submitted in writing, by the student, to the Department of Housing within 60 days after the date of the assessment.
-Appeals submitted after 60 days will not be reviewed or reimbursed.
+Appeals submitted after 60 days will not be reviewed and be deemed automatically denied.

-The University is not responsible for loss of or damage to the personal property of students in University housing, regardless of the source of damage.
+The University is not responsible for loss of or damage to the personal property of students in University housing, regardless of the source or cause of damage.
 This includes but not limited to food items that may spoil due to a power outage or other power/electrical issues during the academic session or break periods.
 Each student is urged to lock his or her room/apartment at all times.

 All students are encouraged to carry adequate personal property insurance.

-Upon the vacating of or withdrawal from or removal from the University or University Housing, the student must remove his or her personal belongings within twenty-four (24) hours.
+Upon the vacating of, or withdrawal from, or removal from the University or University Housing, the student must remove his or her personal belongings within twenty-four (24) hours.
 If the student fails to remove all of his or her personal property within this time span, then the property shall be deemed as abandoned and disposed of by the University in its sole discretion.